nephio-project/docs/content/en/docs/porch/package-orchestration.md

 * The deployment of the packages from the deployment repositories, and the observability of their deployment status.
-* A permission model that allows role-based access control.
+* A permission model that allows role-based access control (RBAC).

 ### High-level architecture